[keith-snook.info]No Silicon Heaven then where do all the calculators go?

 R5 kΩ R6 kΩ C5 nF C6 nF

-The rising current with with frequency develops a voltage across RL which could be a cathode [or emitter] load or part of an op-amp feedback loop and reduces the gain of the amplifier in accordance with the RIAA or BS1928 ~ Depending on the quality of the amplifier and the feedback topology used you may get acceptable playback response
+The rising current with with frequency develops a voltage across RL which could be a cathode [or emitter] load or part of an op-amp feedback loop and reduces the gain of the amplifier in accordance with the RIAA or BS1928 ~ Depending on the quality of the amplifier and the feedback topology used you may get acceptable results

 No Silicon Heaven ~ Then where do all the Calculators go ?
 Valve Audio Articles QUAD Hi Fi QUAD Modifications and information Component Colour Codes Valve data Sheets QUAD Hi-Fi Buy Beer Button No Silicon Heaven ~ Then where do all the Calculators go !